Documentation Index

 After the SSO configuration has been successfully created in Document360, SCIM provisioning can now be completed in Okta.

-1. Navigate back to Okta Admin Console, ensure all the necessary details have been filled.
+1. Navigate back to the Okta Admin Console and ensure all the necessary details have been filled.

-SCIM connection settings with highlighted URL, user identifier, and provisioning actions options.
+SCIM connection settings including URL, user identifier, and provisioning actions options.

-1. Then, click Test Connector Configuration to verify the connection between Okta and Document360.
+1. Click Test Connector Configuration to verify the connection between Okta and Document360.

 2. A confirmation dialog will appear, indicating that the test was successful.